Machiel80/esp32-serial-flasher/README.md

 Notice that the IO0 is not available on the default pins.
 The blue wire in the diagram is a shortcut to IO0.<br/>

 ![flashbox wire diagram](https://github.com/Machiel80/esp32-serial-flasher/blob/main/flashbox%20design/doc/flashbox%20wire%20diagram%20with%20target.png?raw=true)<br/>
+Notice the 10 uF electrolytic capacitor between the EN pin and GND that's used to get the ESP32 into flashing/uploading mode automatically when uploading a new code.<br/>
 <br/>